curagea/uber_sudoku/README.md

 ===========
 Updated December 22, 2014

 Here's Santa Sudoku, a very simple Sudoku game with a little holiday flair.
+It has just one board that's easy to solve.

 I had a blast doing this code test, and I hope you enjoy it!